pinglinh/pinglinh.com/_posts/2016-08-22-jekyll-highlighting-navigation-solution.markdown

 ```
 HTML
+{% raw %}
 <a class="page-link" href="{{ site.baseurl }}/aboutme/" {% if page.url == '/aboutme' %} class="current" {% endif %}>About Me</a>
 The {% if page.url == ‘/aboutme’ %} class=”current” {% endif %} is Jekyll’s way of saying ‘if the page url renders /aboutme then apply the current class' and then you end your if statement with {% endif %}.

 CSS
 .current {
    color: #45ADA8;
    background-color: #FFFFFF;
 }

+{% endraw %}
 ```

 Pretty simple right?